-Unless the context otherwise requires, references in this Quarterly Report on Form 10-Q to the "company," "Personalis," "we," "us" and "our" refer to Personalis, Inc.
+Unless the context otherwise requires, references in this Quarterly Report on Form 10-Q to the "company," "Personalis," "we," "us" and "our" refer to Personalis, Inc. and our subsidiaries, subsidiary, Personalis (UK) Ltd. and Personalis (Shanghai) Ltd.

-PART I-FINANCIAL INFORMATION

-Item 1.
-Financial Statements

-PERSONALIS, INC. CONDENSED CONSOLIDATED BALANCE SHEETS (unaudited) (in thousands, except share and per share data)
+PART I - FINANCIAL INFORMATIONItem 1.
+Financial StatementsPERSONALIS, INC.CONDENSED CONSOLIDATED BALANCE SHEETS (unaudited)

+(in thousands, except share and per share data)